COS301-SE-2025/Smart-File-Manager/docs/documentation/demo_3/srs.md

 #### Acceptance criteria:

 **Given** I have installed the application.
-**When** I open the settings and configure rules for sorting and sorting timers.
+**When** I open the settings and configure rules for sorting (metadata, keywords, tags) and sorting timers.
-**Then** My settings are saved and applied for future sorting.
+**Then** My configuration is saved and applied for future sorting.
 **Covers:** UC3

 ### 6. User Story: Tag files manually